 Find out why extra caution is needed to manuever through this intersection.
 Read more in a recent news release.

-ODOT’s contractor will be working on new storm drain facilities in the 29th St. area, and between 31st St and 32nd St on the west side of the highway.
+ODOT’s contractor will continue work on new storm drain facilities near 23rd St on the east side of the highway.
 They will also be installing pipes across US101 at 31st St and 32nd St.at night.
-Work will continue on a retaining wall north of 27th St next to Baldy Creek.
-Work will continue on the retaining wall on the south side of 32nd, west of US101.
-32nd Street will remain open and 29th Street will be closed.
-Monday night US101 will be restriped between 31st ST and 32nd ST eliminating the south bound left turn lane onto 32nd St. This is necessary to install a large drainage pipe.
+Work will continue on a retaining walls north of 27th St next to Baldy Creek, and the retaining wall on the south side of 32nd, west of US101.
+The south bound left turn lane onto 32nd St. was eliminated, this is necessary to install a large drainage pipe.
 Night work will begin Monday Jan 26th and continue for approximately three weeks.
 At night there will be lane closures and delays up to 20 minutes.
 During the day, travelers can expect minor delays and increased traffic in the work zone.
 No lanes on US 101 will be closed during the day, but flaggers may be stopping traffic for short periods to let trucks and equipment on and off the road.

 Construction is underway